kotekan/kotekan/docs/sphinx/overview.rst

 **Kotekan** has been designed with GPU co-processing in mind, but the model could easily be extended to service FPGA or other accelerators.
-To maximize efficiency, flexibility, and to pipeline away copy-to/-from latencies, accelerator kernels are managed within special ``kotekanProcess`` modules which handle the device.
+To maximize efficiency, flexibility, and to pipeline away copy-to/-from latencies, accelerator kernels are managed within special ``Stage`` modules which handle the device.

 These modules are able to pre-fetch data into the accelerator's local memory,